-This course allows you to take an in-depth look at the regulations governing shipments by air under the International Air Transport Association (IATA).
-It focuses on the differences between domestic and international regulations and addresses any regulatory changes or additions that have occurred in the past two years.

-Learn which materials are regulated, how to select and prepare packages, how to mark and label packages, as well as how to prepare consumer commodities, excepted quantities, and limited quantities for transport by air.
+This course will provide you with an in-depth look and practical experience in the domestic and international regulations governing the transportation of dangerous goods (hazardous materials) by air.
+You will learn how to determine which materials are classified as dangerous goods, how to select and prepare packages, how to mark and label packages, as well as how to prepare excepted quantities and limited quantities for transport by air.
 You will also learn how to prepare the IATA Shipper's Declaration for Dangerous Goods.
-IATA requires initial and recurrent dangerous goods training every two years.
-This course meets both initial and recurrent training requirements.
-A copy of the most recent IATA Dangerous Goods Regulations is needed for the training.
-You may provide your own or purchase a copy from Environmental Resource Center.
+Get the tools you need to comply with the international regulations within the guidelines of the DOT Hazardous Materials Regulations and avoid rejected shipments and FAA fines.
+This course meets your initial and recurrent training requirements.

-DOT/IATA: How to Ship Dangerous Goods by Ground and Air \$549
+DOT/IATA: How to Ship Dangerous Goods by Ground and Air